Video marketing is not the problem. Most businesses already use it. The issue is how it gets used.

 A video marketing strategy does not start with cameras or scripts.
 It starts with intent.

 Before anything gets produced, you need to know what role video is going to play in your business.
+Developing a comprehensive content plan and following best practices are essential for organizing, scheduling, and aligning your video content with your marketing objectives to ensure consistency and effectiveness.
 Without that clarity, even well-made videos end up underused or forgotten.

-In practice, this is the framework Levitate uses when helping B2B and corporate teams turn video into a repeatable part of their marketing and sales workflows.
+In practice, this is the framework Levitate uses when helping B2B and corporate teams turn video into a repeatable part of their marketing and sales workflows, leveraging AI tools for video creation and the expertise of a production company to streamline the process and ensure high-quality results.

 Below are the core building blocks of a video marketing strategy that works in real business settings.